JinZSu/Hot_Dog_Not_Hot_Dog/README.md

-My attempt to build the famous Hot Dog not Hot Dog
+Jin and Teddy's attempt to build the famous Hot Dog not Hot Dog